olooney/oranlooney.com/content/post/jeopardy.md

 dimensional vector of 32-bit floats takes up 6,144 bytes each.
 So 200,000 vectors require a total of 1.2 GB.
 Storing the original question data and the exact chunk text brings that up to 1.3 GB.
 That means 90% of our database size is just the embedding vectors.
-That isn't normally the case; when make use of the full 8,191 tokens for each chunk, the original text and vectors take up roughly the same amount of space.
+That isn't normally the case; when making use of the full 8,191 tokens for each chunk, the original text and vectors take up roughly the same amount of space.
 Nevertheless, I think it's the right call use use one chunk per question, because it wouldn't make any sense at all to